AdFabConnect/magentofuse/README.md

 **BEWARE : In windows, open your command window as administrator (it is mandatory for the symbolic links creation)**

 This command will :
 - Ask the Magento version you want to install then download it (be patient, Magento download servers are even slower than composer updates).
-Note version have to >= 1.9.0.0
 - Install the PHPUnit module
 - Install the Grunt config
 - Enter the installation process : Answer each question including database config.